Ian E. Wilson: Life and work

 Born in Montreal, Quebec, he attended the Collège militaire royal de Saint-Jean and obtained a master's degree from Queen's University in 1974.
 He began his career at Queen's University Archives (1967), later becoming Saskatchewan's Provincial Archivist (1976–86) and Chairman of the Saskatchewan Heritage Advisory Board.
 He was appointed Archivist of Ontario in 1986, a position he held until 1999.
 For several years he was also responsible for the Ontario Public Library system.

 Wilson chaired the Consultative Group on Canadian Archives on behalf of the Social Sciences and Humanities Research Council.
 The Group's report, Canadian Archives - generally known as the "Wilson Report" - was published in 1980 and has been described as "a milestone in the history of archival development in Canada."

 As a librarian and archivist, he serves on the Service Transformation Advisory Committee of the Treasury Board of Canada and was appointed their Information Management co-Champion for the Government of Canada in 2002.
 He is also a member of the Historic Sites and Monuments Board of Canada.
-He has taught as an adjunct professor in the Faculties of Information Studies and Graduate Studies of the University of Toronto.
+He has taught as an adjunct professor in the Faculty of Information Studies and School of Graduate Studies of the University of Toronto.

 He was responsible for repatriating the Winkworth Collection to Canada in 2008.